-(MINNEAPOLIS, Minn.) – Carnegie Mellon University women's basketball senior Lisa Murphy (McLean, Va./McLean) was selected as a first team All-American by D3hoops.com for the second straight year when the organization announced its yearly awards prior to the Division III women's basketball national championship on Saturday, March 18.
-Murphy's honor joins her selection as the 2017 Jostens Trophy award winner this season.
+(MINNEAPOLIS, Minn.) – Carnegie Mellon University women's basketball senior Lisa Murphy (McLean, Va./McLean) was selected as a first team All-American by D3hoops.com and the Women's Basketball Coaches Association (WBCA) for the second straight year when the organizations announced their yearly awards prior to the Division III women's basketball national championship on Saturday, March 18.
+Murphy's honors join her selection as the 2017 Jostens Trophy award winner this season.

 Murphy completed the 28-game season with an average of 24.3 points and 13.5 rebounds a game to record her third season averaging more than 20 points and 10 rebounds.
 Both averages join her shooting percentage of .780 as new school records while her showing from the field tops her NCAA Division III record set last year at .752.
 A 6-1 center, Murphy also set new season school records in points scored with 681, free throws made with 179, free throws attempted with 218, rebounds with 379 and blocks with 75.
 All but both rebound records were previously set by Murphy.

 In addition to Carnegie Mellon's school records, Murphy also set University Athletic Association (UAA) records for points (44), field goals made (16), total rebounds (24) and offensive rebounds (12) in a game as well as UAA season records in points scored (336), scoring average (24.0), field goals made (122) and shooting percentage (77.2%) on her way to repeating as the UAA Player of the Year.